-Port numbers are used to define what kind of data is being sent.
-For example, port 25 is the default mail sending port number and a server that is configured to receive data on port 25 expects the data to be formatted according to the SMTP mail sending protocol.
+Port numbers are used to define the kind of data being sent.
+For example, port 25 is a port used to send email.
+A server configured to receive data on port 25 expects it to be the SMTP mail sending protocol.

 A port number is required in both directions.

 When a data conversation is to happen — in other words, data is being transmitted in both directions — not only must a computer send to a particular IP address and port number, but responses must also be sent to a specific IP address and port number.
 (And for the record, almost every TCP/IP connection is a conversation – even if the data coming back is only to periodically say, “Yep, I got that.
 Send me more”.)

 When a connection for a conversation (like sending mail) is established, the initiator of the conversation contacts a specific port at a specific IP address, and also says, “My IP address is x.x.x.x and I’m ready to accept your response on port yyyy.”
 I’ll refer to “yyyy” as the response-port.

 Response-port numbers are not standard — they’re made up and assigned when a connection is created so the software knows anything it receives on port “yyyy” is something in response to the conversation it initiated.

 In the diagram above, the computer is establishing an email sending connection (port 25) to the computer at the IP address 126.96.36.199.
 It includes its own IP address and makes up a port number (12345 above) as the response-port for any data received back as part of the conversation.